FrankFK/FrankFK.github.io/_woopec_docs/Turtle.md

 ## Overview of Methods

-The following table gives a short overview of all methods.
+The following table gives a short overview of all Turtle methods.
 The methods are described in more detail by code comments.
 The IntelliSense-Feature of Visual Studio shows these comments when you move the mouse over the name of the method:

 ![IntelliSense](/assets/images/IntelliSense.png)